brimoran/Digital-Ocean-set-up/README.md

 **Note: When I used Cyberduck, the permissions on uploaded files became borked (maybe because I am doing something wrong... maybe SFTPing as root but accessing R Studio as a normal user)**

-To correct navigate to the folder as the user who needs access (example brian):
+To correct navigate to the folder and then:

-If currently root:

-`su brian`

-And then:

 `sudo chmod 777 * -R`

+Alternatively:

+`sudo chmod 777 -R /PATHTOYOURSFTPFOLDER`

 All files and sub folders will be corrected.